apache/pekko/docs/src/main/paradox/stream/stream-flows-and-basics.md

 ## Stream Materialization

-When constructing flows and graphs in Akka Streams think of them as preparing a blueprint, an execution plan.
+When constructing flows and graphs in Pekko Streams think of them as preparing a blueprint, an execution plan.
 Stream materialization is the process of taking a stream description (@apidoc[stream.*.RunnableGraph]) and allocating all the necessary resources it needs in order to run.
-In the case of Akka Streams this often means starting up Actors which power the processing, but is not restricted to that—it could also mean opening files or socket connections etc.—depending on what the stream needs.
+In the case of Pekko Streams this often means starting up Actors which power the processing, but is not restricted to that—it could also mean opening files or socket connections etc.—depending on what the stream needs.

 Materialization is triggered at so called "terminal operations".
 Most notably this includes the various forms of the `run()`